knee-cola/jest-mock-axios/README.md

 In addition to standard Axios methods (get, post, put, delete), which are exposed as spies, Axios mock has three additional public methods, which are intended to facilitate mocking:
 * `mockResponse` - simulates a server (web service) response
 * `mockError` - simulates a (network/server) error
-* `lastReqGet` - returns the newest a request queue item, created when the most recent request was made (useful if multiple Axios requests are made within a single `it` block)
+* `lastReqGet` - returns extended info about the latest request added to the queue - the one created when the most recent request was made
-* `lastPromiseGet` - returns the newest promise object, which was created when the most recent request was made (useful if multiple Axios requests are made within a single `it` block)
+* `lastPromiseGet` - returns promise created when the latest request added to the queue
 * `reset` - reset the Axios mock - prepare it for the next test (typically used in `afterEach`)

-## axios.mockResponse(response[, queueItem])
+## axios.mockResponse(response[, requestInfo])
 After a request request has been made to the server (web service), this method resolves that request by simulating a server response.

 ### Arguments: `response`